 Code of Conduct

-For more elaborate information on academic integrity, regulations and procedures, the committee and confidential adviser for academic integrity, please visit the university’s website on academic integrity.
+For more elaborate information on academic integrity, regulations and procedures, the committee and confidential counsellor for academic integrity, please visit the university’s website on academic integrity.